tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 In order to refect the changes in the Recommended column allocation, IANA SHALL update the TLS ExtensionType Values registry as follows:

-- Change the registration procedure to:
+- Adjust the registration procedure related to setting the “Recommended” column as follows:

 ~~~
     Setting a "Recommended" column value to "Y" or "D" requires Standards